frappe/frappe_io/frappe_io/www/flask-test.md

 ### Next Steps

 After this, we will get in touch with you and you will have to walk us through your code.
+The evaluation is based on code quality, and the ui.
 We will then ask for a few changes or additional features that will help us evaluate how well you know your code base.

+### Tips to Ace the Code Evaluation

+- Build a good UI, with clean forms and reports
+- Write concise SQL queries if not using an ORM
+- Avoid code duplication, abstract out functions that can be reused

 **A word of caution:** In the past, applicants have not done this test themselves and have completely failed to explain or make changes.
 We know it sounds dumb, but people do such things.